 Implementation of a screening standard in Brazil

-There are several challenges that we need to address to make the implementation of ScreenIT successful in Brazil.
+There are several challenges that we need to address to make the implementation of screening software successful in Brazil.
 Based on the generic breast cancer screening plate, the entire process has been completed and we have examined which "gaps" there are.
-With that we clearly laid out their requirements and indicated what they can expect from ScreenIT.
+With that we clearly laid out their requirements and indicated what they can expect from screening software.

-In cooperation with the parties involved, we will present an comprehensive plan on how ScreenIT could be implemented.
+In cooperation with the parties involved, we will present a comprehensive plan on how screening software could be implemented.
 Here we must take into account all circumstances (such as connections, internet coverage, government information systems etc.) that influence the use of the information system and the process to be set up.

 We are proud that Topicus can share the Netherlands’ knowledge and experience of population screening from with Brazil.
-We are happy to implement ScreenIT and thereby contribute to Brazil’s high level of care, because we want all people, anywhere in the world, to have a high quality of life for as long as possible.
+We are determined to implement customized screening software and thereby contribute to Brazil’s high level of care, because we want all people, anywhere in the world, to have a high quality of life for as long as possible.